munificent/journal/_posts/2009-05-13-ml-style-pattern-matching-in-c.md

 ---
 layout: post
 title: "ML-style Pattern Matching in C#"
-tags: c-sharp code f-sharp language
+categories: c-sharp code f-sharp language
 ---
 There's nothing like travelling abroad to make you see your home country with new eyes.
 While your first fascination with everything new and different in